ibm-cloud-docs/assistant/resources.md

 # Additional resources
 {: #resources}

-Links to resources, videos, tutorials, and articles that can help you to get started faster and go further.
+Links to resources, videos, tutorials, and articles that can help you to get started faster and go farther.
 {: shortdesc}

 ## Developer resources